 If you want to insure your car against deer-related damage, you need comprehensive coverage.

 If you have comprehensive coverage, damage caused by hitting a deer will be covered.
 Usually paired with collision coverage, this coverage option provides physical protection for your vehicle.
-Let's explore ins and outs of car insurance after hitting a deer, including coverage levels, typical costs, and what to do in the immediate aftermath of an accident.
+Let's explore ins and outs of car insurance after hitting a deer, including companies offering the best average rates for related coverage levels, typical costs, and what to do in the immediate aftermath of an accident.
+Already seeing increased rates from a previous accident?
+Enter your ZIP code above to begin finding a better rate.

 No. Liability insurance, whether bodily injury or property damage, only covers damage you cause.
 For instance, if you're in an at-fault accident and damage someone's vehicle, your liability property damage coverage would step in.
 In order to have insurance coverage after a collision with a deer, you would need comprehensive coverage.